rkruze/deployment-automation/kubernetes/eks/README.md

 1. Update your `~/.kube/config` using the AWS CLI.
 This allows `kubectl` to access the remote `redpanda-dev1` cluster.

-   `$ aws eks update-kubeconfig --name redpanda-dev1`
+   `$ aws eks update-kubeconfig --name redpanda-dev1 --region us-west-2`

 2. Check that you can see the remote Kubernetes service: